Cellular-automaton decoders for topological quantum memories: Results

-Our results are summarized in Table~\ref{tbl:results}.
+Our results are summarised in Table 1.
 We present three decoders called the 2D, 2D$^*$ and 3D automata.
-The 2D$^*$ and 3D cases yield asymptotically working decoders, whereas the simple 2D decoder only suppresses errors up-to a finite size lattice (e.g. $L \sim 60$, see Fig.~\ref{Fig_Main_Results}c).
+The 2D$^*$ and 3D cases yield asymptotically working decoders, whereas the simple 2D decoder only suppresses errors up to a finite size lattice (e.g. $L \sim 60$, see Fig.~\ref{Fig_Main_Results}c).
 While the 2D decoder is expected to be most suitable for modest storage needs, no strict asymptotic threshold exists.
-However, if we let $c$ increase with each sequence $\tau$, then the resulting 2D$^*$ $\phi$-automaton has a threshold of $\sim 8.2\%$ (see Fig.~\ref{Fig_Main_Results}a).
-A 2D toric code embedded in a 3D $\phi$-automaton exhibits a noise threshold around $\sim 6.1\%$ (see Fig.~\ref{Fig_Main_Results}b) for a fixed $c$.
-That is, $c$ is constant across sequences, but scales logarithmically with $L$.
+We consider two more decoders using precisely the same update rules, but different only either in how these updates are composed or in the lattice they are implemented on.
+The 2D$^*$ $\phi$-automaton keeps the 2D lattice, but alters how updates are composed by letting $c$ increase with each sequence $\tau$, which increases the ratio of field updates to anyon updates as time increases.
+We find the 2D$^*$ $\phi$-automaton has a threshold of $\sim 8.2\%$ (see Fig.~\ref{Fig_Main_Results}a).
+Our second variant is the 3D $\phi$-automaton, which keeps $c$ constant in time, but implements the field updates on a 3D lattice.
+The toric code remains 2D, but is embedded in a plane of the 3D $\phi$-automaton (see Fig.~\ref{Fig1}b).
+The 3D $\phi$-automaton exhibits a noise threshold at $\sim 6.1\%$ (see Fig.~\ref{Fig_Main_Results}b).
+Although $c$ is constant in time, it must scale logarithmically with $L$.
 These thresholds are only a few percent below the best thresholds using a centralized computing architecture.
+Further numerical data on performance below threshold is presented in the supplementary material.